 - Install your winter tires nice and early.
 It’s best to install your winter tires before the temperature dips below 7°C, since that’s when summer and all-season tires begin to lose their elasticity.

-- Go deep.
+- Don’t let your tread depth get too low.
 The deeper your tread depth, the better traction you’ll have.
-According to the Ontario Ministry of Transportation, tires with at least 3mm of tread depth can make your stopping distance on wet pavement 25% shorter than tires with 1.5mm of tread depth.
+According to the Ontario Ministry of Transportation, studies show that tires with at least 3mm of tread depth can make your stopping distance on wet pavement 25% shorter than tires with 1.5mm of tread depth.
 Keep an eye on your tread wear indicators and replace your tires before their tread depth reaches the minimum requirement in your province.

 - Avoid over-inflation.
 Overinflating your tires puts pressure on the centre portion of the tread, causing quicker wear and reduced traction.
 Plus, overinflated tires don’t cover as much ground, which decreases their grip on the road.
 Check your vehicle’s owner’s manual to find out the recommended tire pressure for your car.

 Winter tires don’t just make winter driving safer and easier, but they can make it cheaper, too.
-In Ontario, car insurance providers are required by law to offer a discount to customers who use winter tires (and even all-weather tires) that display the three-peaked mountain and snowflake symbol — and only time will tell if other provinces will choose to follow suit.
+In Ontario, car insurance providers are required by law to offer a discount to customers who use winter (and all-weather) tires with the three-peaked mountain and snowflake symbol — and only time will tell if other provinces will follow suit.
 Talk to your broker to find out if you qualify for a winter tire discount.